anchampion/Ne_estimation_EcM_fungi/README.md

 000 SNPs.
 As we have sampled SNPs randomly from the same pool of SNPs, the samples are not independent.
 Then, we’ll use a Wilcoxon test for paired samples (non parametric).

+Retrieve the dataframe containing Ne estimations, and subset the data according to poplations.

 ``` r
 # Data